Matt Lauer responds to rape allegations with op-ed piece

 Lauer's response is accompanied by a companion piece called, "the inside story of Matt Lauer's investigation into Ronan Farrow's reporting on him," by John Ziegler.

-In his response Lauer claims that that Farrow was biased against NBC, "knew his work on 'Catch and Kill' would receive little in the way of scrutiny," and therefore published "deeply flawed" material.
+In his response Lauer claims that Farrow was biased against NBC, "knew his work on 'Catch and Kill' would receive little in the way of scrutiny," and therefore published "deeply flawed" material.
 He says he re-reported the allegations against him and claims there are huge holes in the story Farrow told.

 Mediaite vouches for some of Lauer's assertions: "Mediaite editors independently fact checked the accounts of the four witnesses/subjects Lauer spoke with and cites in this piece.
 All confirmed in early February that Lauer's account of their conversations was accurate."